 What are the public holidays in Vietnam?

-• Description: Celebrates the start of the Gregorian calendar year.
+Description: Marks the beginning of the Gregorian calendar year.

-• Description: The most important celebration in Vietnam, marking the Lunar New Year.
-This holiday lasts for several days and may vary depending on government declarations.
+Description: The most significant holiday in Vietnam, celebrating the Lunar New Year.
+The official public holiday typically spans seven days and may vary slightly based on government announcements.

-3. Hung Kings' Festival (Giỗ Tổ Hùng Vương)
+Hung Kings' Commemoration Day (Giỗ Tổ Hùng Vương)

-• Description: Commemorates the ancient Hung Kings, the traditional founders of Vietnam.
+Description: A national holiday honoring the ancient Hung Kings, considered the traditional founders of Vietnam.

-• Description: Celebrates the reunification of Vietnam in 1975.
+Description: Commemorates the reunification of North and South Vietnam in 1975.

-• Description: Marks the declaration of independence from France in 1945.
+Description: Celebrates Vietnam’s declaration of independence from France in 1945.
+Since 2021, National Day has been observed over two days.

 If a public holiday falls on a weekend, the next working day will be considered a paid holiday.
 For example, if a public holiday occurs on a Saturday or Sunday, the following Monday would be treated as the paid holiday.
 This rule ensures that employees still receive their entitled holiday benefit even when the official date falls on a non-working day.